professional culinary

 The final service is an intensive practical exam that’s the culmination of all the skills learned in our professional program.

-It's an intensive practical exam where our students work in teams to create and serve a 12-course tasting menu, showcasing their skills and sharing their artistry with their own invited guests.
+The final service is an intensive practical exam where our students work individually and serve a 6 course menu to invited guests with the support of a "sous chef".
+Showcasing their skills and sharing their artistry with their own invited guests..

 It’s a comprehensive process that explores the technical and creative aspects of menu planning and experimentation.
 This all starts with individual dish development, as our instructors coach the teams through the evolution of their concepts.